osmlab/changeset-map/README.md

 ### Setup

  - Install dependencies using `npm install`.

+### Build
  - Build the plugin by `npm run build`.
- - Build the website by `npm run build:website` and host the website using `npm start`.
+ - Build the website by `npm run build:website`.

 ### Test Locally

-Run `npm run start` to start a server and `watchify` process to watch for changes to your files and re-build.
+Run `npm run start` to start a server.
 Go to the browser at the port where the webserver is running. eg. `http://localhost:8080`

-### Build

-To build files, run `npm run build`.